1. Introduction

-With the intensification of market competition and the diversification of consumer demand, the co-brand marketing strategy in the food industry has gradually become an important marketing strategy.
-This study focuses on co-branding strategies in the food industry to explore how co-branding affects consumers’ purchasing decisions and brand image, mainly discusses the success factors of co-branding, consumers’ perception about the value of co-branding, and their awareness and acceptance of co-branding.
-By analyzing co-branding cases of different brands, the study will reveal successful co-branding strategies and their impact on market performance.
-Through the selection of representative brand co-branding cases, in-depth analysis of their success factors and market feedback.
-This study finds that successful co-branding can enhance brand identity, improve consumers' purchase willingness, and provide new ideas for brand innovation.
+With the intensification of market competition and the diversification of consumer demand, the co-brand marketing strategy of the food industry has gradually become an important marketing strategy.
+Co-branding can not only improve brand awareness but also meet consumers' expectations for novel and high-quality products through resource sharing and innovative cooperation.
+In recent years, many food brands have successfully launched several popular products through cooperation, which has further promoted the active market.
+This study focuses on co-branding strategies in the food industry and aims to explore how co-branding affects consumers' purchasing decisions and brand image.
+The study discusses that successful co-branding strategies and their impact on market performance by analyzing co-branding cases of different brands.
+Through the selection of representative co-branding cases, in-depth analysis of their success factors and market feedback, and striving to provide practical reference for the industry.
+The significance of this study is to provide analysis for co-branding marketing in the food industry, help brands find new growth points in the highly competitive market, and provide strategic reference for future brand cooperation.
+Successful co-branding can not only enhance brand identity but also improve consumers' purchase willingness and provide new ideas for brand innovation.

 [1].
 Leuthesser, L., Kohli, C., & Suri, R. (2003).
 A Framework for Using Co-Branding to Leverage a Brand.
 Journal of Brand Management, 11(1), 35–47.